 - Continue to adapt services and practices and adopt social distancing measures wherever possible.

-- Use hand and respiratory hygiene principles and self-isolation where necessary.
+- Use hand and respiratory hygiene principles and self-isolation where necessary and carry out periodic hygiene audits.
+Using correct cleaning equipment that kills viruses.

 - Continue to use PPE where necessary, including providing personal care, or in situations where social distancing is difficult, for example, if the supported person has behaviours and/or needs.

-- Regularly update staff on how to use PPE (especially donning and doffing).
+- Regularly update staff on how to use PPE (especially donning and doffing and correct disposal/waste management).

 - Minimise and carefully manage visits where feasible.

-- Where possible, avoid or minimise staff deployment to more than one location.
+- Where possible, avoid or minimise staff equipment, including cleaning equipment, deployment to more than one location.
 If a local risk assessment identifies service delivery issues caused by low staffing, supported living and care/support providers can work with local authorities to establish plans for mutual aid, including limited sharing of the workforce.

 What to do: